muskangupta01-byte/python-IR-questions/README.md

 # python-IR-questions
-This has all the python repo question, for all the topics bifercated brnachwise, like Backend Engineering, Advance Python Concepts etc.
+This has all the python repo question, for all the topics bifercated folderwise, like Backend Engineering, Advance Python Concepts etc.